Low Carb Hazelnut Chocolate Bliss Balls

 Looking for some ideas for food that would be ideal for gifting for special occasions then check out these recipes.
 There are also lots of other recipes on the blog, such as bliss balls and chocolate slices etc., that would be ideal.
 Have a browse through the tabs on the menu for ideas if you have time, or search in the search bar.

 From scratch spice mixes- BBQ, Mexican and Moroccan

 Macadamia Vanilla Cookies

 Healthy Almond Crackers or Almond Seed Crackers

-There are so many options here that anyone trying to cut back on their carbs and sugar would love to receive but don’t limit them to your low carb friends, as they would be ideal for anyone as a gift.
+There’s so many options here that anyone trying to cut back on their carbs and sugar would love to receive.
+Don’t just limit them to your low carb friends, as they would be ideal for anyone as a gift.